Yoshihiro Yasuda: Background

 Yoshihiro Yasuda was born in Hyogo Prefecture on December 4, 1947.
 He graduated Hitotsubashi University Faculty of Law in 1975.
 In 1977, Yasuda passed the bar exam, and in 1980, he officially became a lawyer after completing the Supreme Court Legal Research and Training Institute.

 Criminal cases

 Shinjuku bus attack

-Yasuda was one of the defenders of a Shinjuku bus attacker who killed six people in 1980.
-The attacker wasn't sentenced to death, but he died by suicide in 1997.
+Yasuda was one of the defenders for a Shinjuku bus attacker who killed six people in 1980.
+The attacker was not sentenced to death, but he died by suicide in 1997.